WanYun-Yang/Numerical-Option-Pricing/README.md

 ### Three ways to solve the Black-Scholes equation
 * Forward Euler method(FD_OptionPricing.m). <br>
-&emsp; A simple, explicit <a href="https://en.wikipedia.org/wiki/Finite_difference" title="Title">
+&emsp; A simple and explicit <a href="https://en.wikipedia.org/wiki/Finite_difference" title="Title">
- finite difference method</a> to numerically solve partial differential equations.
+ finite difference method</a> to numerically solve the partial differential equation.
 Notice that it must satisfy <a href="https://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition" title="Title">
-CFL condition</a>.
+a certain CFL condition</a>.
 That means, it's conditionally stable. <br> <br>
 * Direct Crank-Nicolson method(CN_OptionPricing.m). <br>
 &emsp; A implicit finite difference method to numerically solve partial differential equations.
 It's unconditionally stable, but we have to solve a tridiagonal matrix each step.
 To speed up calculation, we use <a href="https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm" title="Title">Thomas algorithm</a> to deal with the tridiagonal matrix. <br> <br>
 * Crank-Nicolson method for the equaiton under heat-equation transformation(HT_OptionPricing.m). <br>